How The U.S. Hacked ISIS

 "We were seeing an adversary that was able to leverage cyber to raise a tremendous amount of money to proselytize," he said.
 "We were seeing a series of videos and posts and media products that were high-end.
 We haven't seen that recently. ...
 As ISIS shows their head or shows that ability to act, we're going to be right there."

-Three years after Neal said "Fire," ARES is still in ISIS networks.
+Three years after Neil said "Fire," ARES is still in ISIS networks.
 Gen. Matthew Glavy is now the commander of Joint Task Force ARES.
 He says his operators still have a thumb on ISIS's media operations; the group is still having a lot of trouble operating freely on the Web.
 But it is hard to be sure why that is.
 While ARES has been hacking into ISIS in cyberspace, forces on the ground have driven the group out of most of Syria and Iraq.

 ISIS itself has spread out.
 It now has fighters in Libya and Mali and even the Philippines.
 Glavy says his operators are still there.
 "We cannot have for them to gain the momentum that we saw in the past," he told me.
 "We have to learn that lesson."